-- There is a strong outward flow of labour going from Teignbridge into Exeter. - Teignbridge (and Mid Devon) have the highest levels of out-commuting, reflecting the more significant job opportunities within Exeter as well as around the boundary with East Devon where there are a number of large employers, notably the airport, which supports both airport and non-airport related sectors.

-- Most of the labour flows occur within the Greater Exeter sub-region.
-The most significant external relationship is between Teignbridge and Torbay. - The Exeter TTWA is largest for those aged between 25 and 49, with those aged 35-49 travelling the greatest distances to work.
-16-24 year olds tend to travel lesser distances to work. - The draw to Exeter for some towns, including Dawlish, is particularly strong with over a quarter of the working residents in the town working in the city. - Newton Abbot has a high level of self-containment, with 39% of residents working within the town.
+- There is a strong outward flow of labour going from Teignbridge into Exeter. - Teignbridge (and Mid Devon) have the highest levels of out-commuting, reflecting the more significant job opportunities within Exeter as well as around the boundary with East Devon where there are a number of large employers, notably the airport, which supports both airport and non-airport related sectors. - Most of the labour flows occur within the Greater Exeter sub-region. - The Exeter TTWA is largest for those aged between 25 and 49, with those aged 35-49 travelling the greatest distances to work.
+16-24 year olds tend to travel lesser distances to work. - The draw to Exeter for some towns, including Dawlish, is particularly strong, with over a quarter of the working residents in the town working in the city. - Newton Abbot has a high level of self-containment, with 39% of residents working within the town.